imxerxes/jetpets/README.md

 * [localhost:8080/admin](http://localhost:8080/admin) for administrating players
 * [your-ip-address:8080](http://10.0.0.1:8080/device) on your phone to join the game!

+## Social Media Integration

+The game can be configured to let users connect with social media after they're done playing.
+This behavior can be enabled and controlled via the config.js file in the root of the project.

 ## Deploying to an external server (ex: Raspberry PI)

 The game needs to be built locally first, and the server will just: